-LAMP stands for Linux Apache MySql PHP server.
+LAMP stands for Linux Apache MySQL PHP server.
 It’s native to a Ubuntu Server edition install but has to be installed separately in a Ubuntu Desktop edition.
 In this tutorial, we will go through the steps to install the LAMP server on any Ubuntu Desktop edition PCs.
-I will also add the step of installation of phpMyAdmin, a nice tool for PHP newbies for dealing with the MySql database.
+We will also add the step of installation of phpMyAdmin, a nice tool for PHP newbies for dealing with the MySQL database.
 The following tutorial is relevant for installation on Ubuntu Hardy (8.04), Intrepid (8.14), Jaunty (9.04), Karmic (9.14) and Lucid (10.04)

 LAMP Server installation

 The canonical maintains the latest LAMP and phpMyAdmin builds on its servers.
 So the first step is to install the LAMP server via aptitude.
 Type this at command line:

 sudo apt-get install lamp-server^